New Orleans Criminal Defense Lawyers to Protect Your Rights

 - Battery of a law enforcement officer

-How Bloom Legal Can Help You If You Are Arrested While Visiting New Orleans
+How Our New Orleans Criminal Defense Lawyers Can Help You If You Are Arrested

 When contemplating what to expect if you are arrested in New Orleans, it is also important for you to note that when you are charged with these and other criminal acts while on vacation in Louisiana, you could be looking at either misdemeanor or felony charges depending upon the nature of your actions.
 If convicted, you could face a criminal record, fines and even jail time.